What is the Next Step After Biometrics for Canada Visa?

 Sharing Between Agencies

 Government offices work together to get full details about each applicant.
 Your details are checked by different groups like IRCC, CBSA, and CSIS.
-They share the records they find so nothing gets missed.
+They share the records they find, so nothing gets missed.
 This teamwork helps create a complete view of your background.
-Once shared, the file becomes more clear for final decisions.
+Once shared, the file becomes clearer for final decisions.

 Final Decision Process